-Yohannan is the founder of GFA World, our Christian mission organization deeply committed to seeing communities transformed through the love of Christ as actioned out by indigenous missionaries all over the world.
-He’s also the metropolitan bishop of Believers Church, an indigenous church in South Asia.
+Yohannan is the founder of GFA World, our Christian mission organisation.
+He’s deeply committed to seeing communities transformed through the love of Christ.
+This is actioned by indigenous missionaries all over the world.
+In addition, he’s also the metropolitan bishop of Believers Church, an indigenous church in South Asia.

 Gospel for Asia is not a movement but a phenomenon.
 GFA has become one of the most significant mission organizations of this century.
 I praise God for the great love and commitment of KP and Gisela Yohannan for the people of Asia.
 Millions have received the Word of God because of them and the ministry of Gospel for Asia.

 —George Verwer, founder of Operation Mobilization and world missions advocate

 “K.P. has been a mentor to me for years.
 The way that he speaks to God and about Him is different from anyone else I know.
 His words and actions have led to me loving Jesus more consistently and deeply.
 He is the first to admit shortcomings in his life, but he continues to be an example to me.
 For this, I am eternally grateful.”

 Francis Chan, pastor and author of “Crazy Love”